Don Newton: After Charlton

 Newton had always seen Charlton as a stepping-stone to Marvel Comics.
-While still working for Charlton, Newton worked on an issue of Giant-Size Defenders, did some small uncredited inking on a few issues of the Deadly Hands of Kung Fu magazine over Mike Vosburg's penciled artwork, a frontispiece for the Savage Sword of Conan and a single painting for Roy Thomas, which years later, became a cover for Thomas' magazine Alter Ego.
+While still working for Charlton, Newton worked on an issue of Giant-Size Defenders, did some small uncredited inking on a few issues of the Deadly Hands of Kung Fu magazine over Mike Vosburg's penciled artwork, a frontispiece for the Savage Sword of Conan, and a single painting for Roy Thomas which years later became a cover for Thomas' magazine Alter Ego.
 Newton inked an issue of Ghost Rider over Don Heck's pencils and produced a cover for Marvel's Unknown Worlds of Science Fiction Annual.

 DC Comics

 Newton began his career at DC with DC Special #28 (July 1977).
 Newton contributed the pencils on an Aquaman strip inked by his old friend Dan Adkins.
 Newton would draw Aquaman off and on for the next three years.
 That same month saw the release of Newton's first series at DC, The New Gods #12.
 Dan Adkins inked most of his work on the New Gods.
-It was during his tenure on this strip that Newton left his job as a junior high school art teacher to go work full-time as an artist.
+It was during his tenure on this strip that Newton left his job as a junior high school art teacher to work full-time as an artist.
 In the middle of Newton's run on The New Gods, he and David Michelinie co-created the Star Hunters for DC but Newton dropped the feature after drawing two stories.

 One of Newton’s lifelong ambitions was to draw Captain Marvel and he fulfilled this desire in 1978 when he was signed as the new penciller for the Shazam! title.
 He would draw this strip in its own title, as well as in World's Finest Comics and Adventure Comics until October 1982.

 Newton began drawing the Batman character beginning with Batman #305 (November 1978), and would draw 79 stories featuring Batman or members of the Batman family during his tenure at DC.
-Newton and writer Dennis O'Neil co-created the Maxie Zeus character in Detective Comics #483 (April–May 1979).
+Newton and writer Dennis O'Neil co-created Maxie Zeus, who first appeared in Detective Comics #483 (April–May 1979).
 O'Neil and Newton produced the story "The Vengeance Vow" in Detective Comics #485 (Aug.–Sept.
 1979) in which the original Batwoman is killed by the League of Assassins.